Tax Planning & Compliance

 This complex but important tax provision deals with business inventory and determines a cannabis taxpayer’s ability to deduct the cost of goods sold (COGS), which is normally disallowed under Section 280E.
 As industry experts, we understand exactly how to consistently and properly use section 471 to calculate cannabis COGS — a key factor in determining your total deductions.
 Because the more deductions you have, the smaller your tax bill will be.

-Cannabis Tax Planning & Compliance FAQs
+Cannabis Tax Planning and Compliance FAQs

 What are the chances my cannabis business will face an IRS audit?